Our Reputation As Cryptocurrency & Blockchain Solicitors London

 Kangs Solicitors has expert teams of civil lawyers and criminal fraud solicitors experienced in defending both civil and criminal issues that arise in the use, storage, ownership, transfer, investment and trading of cryptocurrencies and crypto assets.

-We are here to assist you with these issues and our team of expert solicitors can be contacted for confidential and discrete advice as follows:
+Get the best cryptocurrency investigation advice in London.
+We are here to assist you with these issues and our team of expert crypto asset solicitors can be contacted for confidential and discrete advice as follows:

 Cryptocurrency: A Legal Definition

 The European Union’s 5th Money Laundering Directive (5MLD) came into force in January 2020 and defined a cryptocurrency as follows:

 ‘a digital representation of value that can be digitally transferred, stored or traded and is accepted…as a medium of exchange’.